How to Help Your Teen Regulate Emotions: A Parent’s Guide

 Brain development and impulse control

-The teenage years involve a fundamental change in how the brain processes emotions.
-During this window, the areas responsible for processing social cues and intense feelings are highly active.
-Meanwhile, the prefrontal cortex, which handles planning, impulse control, and perspective, is still maturing.
-It is less a battle of wills and more a matter of timing.
+The teenage years bring real changes in how the brain processes emotions.
+The brain areas that read social cues and strong feelings are highly active.
+The prefrontal cortex, which helps with planning, impulse control, and perspective, is still maturing.

 Hormonal changes during puberty